tnn-gruntwork-io/docs/_docs-sources/guides/stay-up-to-date/index.md

 terragrunt update dev eks
 ```

-By default, the `update` command walks you through an interactive process where it:
+By default, the `update` command walks you through an interactive process where it performs the following steps:

-- Scans for dependencies.
+1. **Find new versions**: Scan for dependencies and show if new versions are available.
-- Looks for new versions of the dependencies it found.
+1. **Prompt to update versions**: Interactively prompt the user whether to update to a new version.
-- If new versions are found, prompts you if you want to update to the new versions.
+1. **Find patches**: If yu chose to update to a new version, show any patches available for that version.
-- If you choose to update to a new version, looks for patches for that new version, and prompts you if you want to
+1. **Prompt to apply patches**: Interactively prompt the user whether to apply a patch.
+You should always review the
-  apply one of the patches.
-NOTE: Patches will be executed in a Docker container on your computer, so make sure to read
+   patch source code before applying to ensure the updates are applicable and safe for your environment.
-  the patch source code carefully to be sure you're comfortable with it!
+1. **Test**: After updating the version and applying patches, run `terragrunt plan` as a quick test that everything is
-- After updating the version and applying patches, runs `terragrunt plan` as a quick check that everything is still
+   still working.

-  working.
+By default, the `update` command makes changes to the code you have checked out locally, so you'll need to commit those
-- Runs `git diff` to show you the code changes that resulted from the update.
+changes as descirbed in the next section.

 ### Committing the changes